 - Introduction online course

-- Daylong virtual training held in October
+- Recorded Daylong virtual training held in October 2020

-- Daylong in-person training held in December
+- Daylong virtual capstone held in December (if purchased before November 25)

 - Interactive, Hands-on Training